Vasantha Maligai: Plot

 When Anand realises what he has done, he destroys all his bottles, promising Latha that he will never drink again.
 He confides in her the anguish of his soul, how when he was young both his father and his Ayya died.
 After this transformative incident, he announces that he is going to build a new palace for himself and the girl that he truly loves.
 He will call the palace "Vasantha Maligai" (palace of spring).

-Anand brings Latha to this new house; everyone in his family goads Latha to find out who is this mysterious woman that Anand loves.
+Anand brings Latha to this new house; everyone in his family goads Latha to find out who this mysterious woman is.
 Latha, too, is curious to meet the girl of Anand's heart.
 He then shows her her own reflection in a separate room revealing that she is the girl of his affections.
 However, Vijay witnesses this and runs to tell his mother.
-He conjures a story about Latha having stolen his wife's jewellery.
+He conjures up a story about Latha having stolen his wife's jewellery.
 Hearing this, Anand becomes suspicious of Latha.
 He asks Latha about it, but she runs away, dejected that he could suspect her of such wrongdoing.
 Fortunately, Anand learns about Vijay's malicious plan.

 Anand confesses his ignorance and apologises.
-But Latha will not forgive him.
+But Latha does not forgive him.
 Anand loses his composure and becomes seriously ill.
 Meanwhile, Latha receives a marriage proposal.
 Anand's mother goes to apologise to Latha while Latha hands her an invitation to her wedding.
-Anand's mother shows this to her son, who then decides to attend the wedding and Latha is shocked to see him.
+Anand's mother shows this to her son, who then decides to attend the wedding.
+Latha is shocked to see him.
 She meets him privately to reconcile their differences, but her sister-in-law and the groom's mother spot them and announce it to the guests who depart, botching Latha's marriage.
 All of a sudden, Anand's mother enters the room and declares that Latha should marry Anand.
 When Latha arrives at the palace, she is shocked to see Anand's condition.
-She does not know that out of desperation and lovesickness he drank poison.
+She does not know that, out of desperation and lovesickness, he drank poison.
 As soon as Latha enters the room he collapses.
-Anand is hospitalised and after recovering, re-unites with Latha.
+Anand is hospitalised and after recovering, he re-unites with Latha.